My Store

 Folate is essential for DNA synthesis, red blood cell formation, and proper nervous system function.
 The Red Cell Folate test measures folate stored inside red blood cells, providing a more stable indicator of long-term folate status than serum levels.
 This is particularly useful in diagnosing chronic folate deficiency, which can lead to anaemia, fatigue, and neurological issues.

-Why Folate (Red Cell) Test Matters?
+Why Red Cell Folate Blood Test Matters?

 What Gets Assessed?

-- Red Cells (Folate)
+- Folate Level in Red Cells

-50 in stock
+100 in stock

 Couldn't load pickup availability